alphazolam/EMV-Engine/README.md

 </details>

 # Enemy Spawner
-This script for RE2R, RE3R and DMC5 (with other spawning features for the other games) allows you to spawn any enemies at the last location that the Gravity gun was aimed at.
+This script for RE2R, RE3R and DMC5 (with other spawning features for the other games) allows you to spawn any enemies at the last location that the Gravity gun was aimed at
 * In all games, PFB files (prefabs) can also be spawned, creating a new instance of the GameObject contained in the PFB, from enemies to EFX effects
 * Includes custom SCN files that add new via.Folders to the game, to contain the spawned enemies and manage them separately